 We are the newest tennis club on St. Augustine’s stunning Anastasia Island, just off the 312 Bridge and Plantation Island Drive South.

-Our club offers five top-of-the line Har-Tru Hydro Clay Courts; three of them have night lighting.
+Our club offers five top-of-the line Har-Tru Hydro Clay Courts; many of them have night lighting.
 Impeccably maintained, they offer the ultimate tennis experience.
 There is plenty of parking right on site.
-Upcoming expansion plans are in the works with more night lighting, and a multi-purpose clubhouse, exercise room and pool.

 At Harbour Island we simply want you to have fun and make new friends while you get better at a game that’s truly one of the best lifetime sports.
 This is a place where everyone feels at home, where newcomers easily become part of the community, and where anyone is truly welcome.